johnnymatthews/simple-vim-scrolling/README.md

 - `G`: Go to bottom of page
 - `H`: Go back in browser history
 - `L`: Go forward in browser history
-- `/`: Enter link-hint mode - displays 2-character codes next to all visible links
+- `f`: Enter link-hint mode - displays 2-character codes next to all visible links
   - Type the corresponding 2-character code to navigate to that link
   - Press `Esc` to exit link-hint mode
-  - If you're on a website that binds `/` to something (like GitHub.com), you can use `CTRL` + `/` instead.
+  - If you're on a website that binds `f` to something you can use `CTRL` + `f` instead.

 ## Features